Military history of the Netherlands: Batavian Republic and French rule

 Against this background it is less surprising that, after the French Revolution, when Republican troops invaded and occupied the Netherlands in 1795, the French encountered so little united resistance.
 William V of Orange fled to England.
 The Patriots proclaimed the short-lived Batavian Republic, but government was soon returned to stabler and more experienced hands.
 In 1806 Napoleon restyled the Netherlands (along with a small part of what is now Germany) into the Kingdom of Holland, with his brother Louis (Lodewijk) Bonaparte as king.
 This too was short-lived, however.
 Napoleon incorporated the Netherlands into the French empire after his brother put Dutch interests ahead of those of the French.
-The French occupation of the Netherlands ended in 1813 after Napoleon was defeated, a defeat in which William V of Orange played a prominent role.
+The French occupation of the Netherlands ended in 1813 after Napoleon was defeated, a defeat in which William of Orange played a prominent role.

 Batavian Republic (1795–1806)

 From 1795 to 1806, the Batavian Republic (Bataafse Republiek in Dutch) designated the Netherlands as a republic modeled after the French Republic, to which it was a vassal state.

 The Batavian Republic was proclaimed on January 19, 1795, a day after stadtholder William V of Orange fled to England.
 The invading French revolutionary army, however, found quite a few allies in the Netherlands.
 Eight years before, the Orange faction had won the upper hand in a small, but nasty civil war only thanks to the military intervention of the King of Prussia, brother-in-law of the stadtholder.

 Many of the revolutionaries (see: Patriottentijd) had fled to France and now returned eager to realize their ideals.

 In contrast to events in France, revolutionary changes in the Netherlands occurred comparatively peacefully.
 The country had been a republic for two centuries and had a limited nobility.
 The guillotine proved unnecessary to the new state.
 The old Republic had been a very archaic and ineffective political construction, still largely based on old feudal institutions.
 Decision-making had proceeded very slowly and sometimes did not happen at all.
 The individual provinces had possessed so much power that they blocked many sensible innovations.
 The Batavian Republic marked the transition to a more centralised and functional government, from a loose confederation of (at least nominally) independent provinces to a true unitary state.
 Many of its innovations were retained in later times, such as the first official spelling standard of the Dutch language by Siegenbeek (1804).
 Jews, Lutherans and Roman Catholics were given equal rights.
 A Bill of Rights was drafted.